locoframework/loco-rails/README.md

 ## Main features

-In terms of the whole system, not separate front-end and back-end parts (front-end part can run separatelly with limited functionality):
+In terms of the whole system, the most important ones are following:

-### 1) Privides structure for Javascript assets
+### 1. Provides structure for Javascript assets

-...
+I've said about that enough in the previous sections.
+Structure is just good and desirable.

-### 2) Big brother and little brother
+### 2. Big brother and little brother

-Big brother
+Here is a big brother:

 ```ruby
 class Article < ActiveRecord::Base